buraksezer/olric/README.md

 * Only in-memory,
 * Implements a fast and simple binary protocol,
 * Embeddable but can be used as a language-independent service with olricd,
-* GC-friendly data storage,
+* GC-friendly storage engine,
 * Supports atomic operations,
-* Provides a single-node lock implementation which can be used for non-critical purposes,
+* Provides a lock implementation which can be used for non-critical purposes,
 * Different eviction policies: LRU, MaxIdleDuration and Time-To-Live(TTL),
 * Highly available,
 * Horizontally scalable,